Master of Public Policy

 The MPP program also requires students to observe policy-making first-hand through internships, of at least 300 hours, in public or private agencies.

-Students in the MPP program cannot conduct their summer internship in Kansas, Kentucky, Missouri, North Carolina, New Hampshire, Ohio or Oregon.
-For more information, please contact an admissions representative.
+Students currently cannot conduct internship activities in Kentucky.
+For more information, please contact the program office.
 Students should be aware of additional state-specific information for online programs.